neuerituale/FieldtypeGeocoder/README.md

    composer install
    ```
 3. In processwire admin: Modules > Refresh and install Fieldtype > Geocoder.
 4. Insert the api-key for your geocoding provider.
 The default provider is [OpenCage](https://opencagedata.com/).
-OpenCage use various other geocoding services.
+OpenCage uses various other geocoding services.
    You can change the provider with a processwire hook. [read more](#hook)
 5. Create a new field of type Geocoder, and name it whatever you like.
 In our examples we named it simply "geocoder".
 6. Add the field to a template and start geocoding!